-This luscious creamy coconut chickpea curry is super easy to make, vegan, tomato-free and comes together in just 35 minutes.
-It’s easy and perfect for fake-away night or entertaining, guests won’t believe you made it in your kitchen and didn’t get take-out.
+This luscious creamy coconut chickpea curry is super easy to make, vegan, tomato-free and comes together in just 25 minutes.
+It’s easy and perfect for a fake-away night or entertaining.

 If you’re counting calories you can replace half the coconut milk with vegetable stock or water and use low-fat coconut milk.

 This is a mild curry with a little burst of heat from the garam masala, to make it spicier you can add in some ground cayenne pepper (between a quarter to half a teaspoon depending on how hot you like it) with the other spices, or a whole chili pepper before grinding the onion mixture.

 For the oil, you only need a little but I recommend using a neutral one like sunflower or canola.

 I love lemon juice in this but you can also use lime juice instead if you prefer.

 How to make it

 In this section, I’ll quickly run over how to make the curry and pop in a few process shots so that if you are unsure about any part of the process you can check your recipe-in-progress against the photos here.

 Take a small onion, the garlic, and the ginger, peel, and roughly chop.
 Add to a food processor bowl or high-speed blender bowl along with the ground clove, black pepper, and cinnamon (see image one below).

 Grab the can of coconut milk (don’t shake it!) and spoon three tablespoons worth of the cream from the top in with the onion mixture.
 Grind/process until fairly smooth (see image two above).